 Do you see the infuriating set of circumstances where we find ourselves?
 Asher cannot get the best help he needs until he can show that he no longer needs that help.

 Joseph is far more objective and probably far more humble than I am.
 He sees the sovereign hand of God in all these circumstances including Asher’s current placement at JCF with their rehabilitative programming – lumps and all.
-He recognizes that Asher cannot spend a single night in our home with his siblings if we are not confident that he at least as the mental resolve to white-knuckle his way through appropriate responses to provoking stimuli.
+He recognizes that Asher cannot spend a single night in our home with his siblings if we are not confident that he at least has the mental resolve to white-knuckle his way through appropriate responses to provoking stimuli.

-I must hold steady under the hand of a God who sees and knows best if I am going to minister that truth to my heartbroken son.
+I must hold steady under the hand of a God who sees and knows best if I am going to minister truth to my heartbroken son.
 Asher is deeply frustrated with what appears to be a loss of all forward momentum.
 Of course, that simply isn’t true.
 His heart attitude and self-awareness are leaps beyond what they were 6 months ago.
 And the enemy would have us believe that the necessary time spent fine-tuning these last few areas is not really important.
 That’s a lie.
 Without the fine-tuning, Asher is a potential bomb coming back into my home.

 Don’t be in such a hurry.